2025-26 Academic Catalog

 DSCI 4553 Data Science Capstone 1: 3 hours.

 (Prerequisite: Senior Standing).
-The first of two, three-hour capstone courses.
-An individual, project-based course open only to candidates for the Bachelor of Science in Data Science degree.
-Formal written and oral project reports are required
+The first of two, faculty-directed, individual, project-based, three-hour capstone courses open only to candidates for the Bachelor of Science in Data Science degree.
+A grade of C or higher is required in DSCI 4553 and DSCI 4663

 DSCI 4663 Data Science Capstone 2: 3 hours.